 - Directions to your studio - signage.

-- Safety of your guests -- unplug power tools, remove chemicals, rope off unsafe areas.
+- Safety of your guests -- unplug power tools, remove chemicals, and rope off unsafe areas.
 Have a plan if your guests bring children or animals.

 - Keep your money and phone on your person at all times.